sahlinet/fastapp/README.md

 #### Docker on local machine (unix://var/run/docker.sock)

 The server process has access to the docker.sock file.
-Either because the server is running on the docker host or the socket file ist added as volume to the server container with `-v /var/run/docker.sock:/var/run/docker.sock`
+Either because the server is running on the docker host or the socket file is added as volume to the server container with `-v /var/run/docker.sock:/var/run/docker.sock`

     FASTAPP_WORKER_IMPLEMENTATION = "fastapp.executors.local.DockerSocketExecutor"
     FASTAPP_DOCKER_MEM_LIMIT = "128m"